Welfare-Maximizing Pooled Testing

-\paragraph{Non-overlapping testing regimes.} As discussed in Section~\ref{sec:intro}, we are particularly interested in \textit{non-overlapping} testing regimes that include each individual in at most one test.
-Formally, testing regime $T$ is \textit{non-overlapping} if $t \cap t' = \emptyset$ for all distinct tests $t, t' \in T$.
-In general, $P_{i,T}$ can be a complicated expression due to correlation between overlapping tests.
-In non-overlapping testing regimes $T$, by contrast, test results are independent of one another and the welfare of $T$ is $u(T) = \sum_{t \in T}u(t)$.
+\paragraph{Non-overlapping test allocations.} As discussed in the Introduction, we are particularly interested in {non-overlapping} test allocations, which include each individual in at most one test.
+Formally, a test allocation $T$ is \textit{non-overlapping} if $t \cap t' = \emptyset$ for all distinct tests $t, t' \in T$.
+In general, $P_i^T$ can be a complicated expression due to correlation between overlapping tests.
+In a non-overlapping test allocation, $T$, on the contrary, test results are independent of each other, and the welfare of $T$ is given by $u(T) = \sum_{t \in T}u(t)$.

-\paragraph{Gain of overlaps.} We are interested in quantifying the relative benefit provided by overlapping testing regimes over non-overlapping regimes, because the latter are not only conceptually simpler but also more feasible to implement in practice, as discussed in \cref{sec:intro}.
-Given a population instance $J$ and budget $B$, we define the \textit{gain of overlaps} $\gain(B, J)$ as the ratio of the welfare of the optimal testing regime over the welfare of the optimal non-overlapping testing regime.
-Formally, we let $\mathcal{T}^B$ and $\tilde{\mathcal{T}}^B$ respectively denote the space of all testing regimes and all non-overlapping testing regimes with testing budget $B$, and write